 Weeks Dye Works was started as a small family business and now produces 587 combinations of colors and fibers.
 They make a really good six-strand, overdyed cross stitch cotton thread.
 Their website contains catalogs of their products, a list of designers, and a list of retailers where you can find their threads.

 OK!
 That completes the list of an additional six cross stitch thread manufacturers (and their websites) who, in addition to DMC and Anchor, produce a wide range of stitching threads.

 Not all their threads, however, are suitable for cross stitch, so do check carefully before making any purchases.
 Having said that you’ll find many high-quality threads that will help you to personalize and extend your cross stitch projects.
 You can approach any of these six alternative thread manufacturers with queries about their products.
 They all have friendly staff and will do their best to help you.

 Let me leave you with this final thought: there’s a tendency for materials from lesser-known manufacturers to be either cheaper or better quality (mainly because they have to try harder).

 Whatever, decision you take, I’d love to hear from you as to why you’ve made the choice you have.
-I answer all emails received, so if you’ve any stories, comments or questions – please feel free to send them this way.
+I answer all emails received, so if you’ve any stories, comments or questions about cross stitch threads – please feel free to send them this way.

 ’til next time – believe in yourself.